Code-Institute-Submissions/JIBINJJOHNY-project2/README.md

 -----
 ## Future improvements
 - Add Numbers
-- Add Add Basic Arithemetic operations.
-- Add Add more intresting games.
+- Add more intresting games.
-- add custom 404 page.
+- Add custom 404 page.
 - Improve commit message quality (I'm a git bigginer, so not all commits meet standards, but will try to improve in future)

 ------